 14. Officers and employees

-(1) The Trust may, on such terms and conditions of service or employment as the Trust may duly determine, appoint a Secretary to the Trust or engage such employees as it thinks necessary for the purposes of this Act.
+(1) The Trust may, on such terms and conditions of service or employment as the Trust may duly determine, appoint a secretary to the Trust or engage such employees as it thinks necessary for the purposes of this Act.

 (2) All persons so appointed or engaged shall hold their offices and continue in their employment during the pleasure of the Trust.